Arshan Military Uniform

 Main article: Arshan Military Ranks

 With the exception of combat duty uniforms, which are intended to make it more difficult for enemies to identify high-value targets, all Arshan uniforms include rank markings.
 These generally take the form of horizontal 'seniority stripes' on both shoulders and 'command insignia' on the collar.
-The seniority stripes are situated 2 cm below the unit and squadron patches and are 1 cm in width.
+The seniority stripes are situated 2 cm below the unit and branch patches and are 1 cm in width.
 The stripes extend 9 cm in length.
 On the Utility Duty Uniform, the stripes wrap around the entire arm to make them visible from the front and back.
 Command insignia take the form of individual 'pips' pinned to the left collar in a row on the general duty uniforms, and a series of vertical bars on the service dress uniforms.
 Utility uniforms have no collar insignia.

 Shown to the right is a to-scale example of the patch and stripes layout on a uniform sleeve.
 Note that the patches are centered on the trim for the service dress uniform, or the seam for the general duty uniform which lacks trim along the sleeve.
 The positioning and spacing of the patches and stripes is the same on both sleeves for the service dress, general duty, and utility uniforms with one exception - The rank stripes wrap all the way around the sleeves on the utility duty uniform.